 The Payment Method Lifecycle: Assigning to meshProjects

-Now that the Partner Admin has created one or more payment methods for a meshCustomer, we are ready to link a payment method to one or more meshProjects.
+Now that the Partner Admin has created one or more payment methods for a meshWorkspace, we are ready to link a payment method to one or more meshProjects.

-First, check if the payment method is correctly created in the meshCustomer.
-You can do so by navigating to the customer control plane.
-In order to do that you need to have Customer Admin rights within the respective customer.
-In the customer control plane, open Financials and then Payment Methods.
-All payment methods that are created and assigned to your current meshCustomer are shown here.
+First, check if the payment method is correctly created in the meshWorkspace.
+You can do so by navigating to the workspace control plane.
+In order to do that you need to have Workspace Manager rights within the respective workspace.
+In the workspace control plane, open Financials and then Payment Methods.
+All payment methods that are created and assigned to your current meshWorkspace are shown here.

 The payment methods that are assigned can be used for both existing meshProjects and new meshProjects.

 Applying a Payment Method to an existing meshProject

-In the customer control plane, open the corresponding project.
+In the workspace control plane, open the corresponding project.
 Then click on the Financials tab and open the Payment Methods tab.
 In this screen, you'll see the selected payment method(s).
 As explained at the top of the page, you also have the ability to specify a Substitute Payment Method.
 A Substitute Payment Method is useful when working with expiring cost centers or budgets. meshStack runs a job every night to make sure that when the Active Payment Method has expired, the Substitute Payment Method will be set as the active payment method.
 If there is no Substitute Payment Method, the active payment method will be removed.

 Select the Active Payment Method of choice, and optionally a Substitute Payment Method if that is desired.
 Save the meshProject and the payment method(s) will be assigned to the meshProject.